MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 When a flow was throttled because it exceeded the connector limits, you might see a HTTP 429 (too many requests) error in your flow with error text like "Rate limit is exceeded.
 Try again in 27 seconds."

-#### I am using COE toolkit, will the usage count towards my request limits?
+#### I am using COE Starter Kit , will the usage count towards my request limits?

 Yes.
-Flows included in the COE toolkit also use limits from the owner.
+Flows included in the [COE Starter Kit](https://docs.microsoft.com/en-us/power-platform/guidance/coe/starter-kit) also use limits from the owner.
 Microsoft recommends that you turn on Pay-as-you go for the environment or buy additional capacity and contact support to get temporary relief from throttling.

-#### Can I use a service account and run multiple flows under it?

-Yes, and if your flow runs under a service account, it is really a team/organization flow and it needs a per flow plan for every flow.

 #### Can I use service principal in flows, and does it count against my request limits?

 Service principal isn't supported yet but it's a top item on the backlog.
 When we support it, service principal flows will consume a separate quota called [non-interactive limits](../api-request-limits-allocations.md).

 #### Will desktop flows usage count consume my Power Platform request limits?
 Only the desktop flow actions that are invoked from cloud flows count against the limit.
 Actions in the desktop flow are not counted towards request limits.

 #### What happens to my Power Platform requests if I have multiple plans?